abe4x4/research-gpt-assistant/README.md

 basic_qa.txt — minimal query-response
 These templates enable flexible AI behavior for different research goals.

+## Bonus Feature: Visual Summary Dashboard

+The project now includes an interactive analytics dashboard to visualize the performance of the ResearchGPT Assistant.

+Features:
+- Runtime Visualization: Displays the processing duration for each PDF.
+- Word Count Analysis: Compares summary and analysis word counts.
+- Automated Insights: Prints dataset statistics (total processed, average runtime, min/max duration).

+How to Run:
+1. Open the notebook:
+   notebooks/visual_dashboard.ipynb
+   or run it as a script:
+   python notebooks/visual_dashboard.py

+2. Ensure your batch report exists: results/batch_report.csv

+3. The dashboard will:
+   - Load the batch report
+   - Generate bar charts for runtime and word counts
+   - Display summary insights in the output cell

+This feature demonstrates data interpretation and performance monitoring, enhancing the analytical depth of the ResearchGPT Assistant.

 Author
 Ibrahim Abouzeid (@abe4x4)
 Built as part of the Code:You AI Developer Program Capstone Project.